docknetwork/substrate-warmup/README.md

 # Substrate Warmup

-A Parity Substrate SRML baseline module for DockChain based on the ERC20 Multi [module](https://github.com/substrate-developer-hub/substrate-erc20-multi) and [substrate node template](https://github.com/paritytech/substrate/tree/afa583011eed3e8d49ee823257a3b448a24e213b/node-template).
-The primary purpose is to work toward a core chain and module config, which includes the multi token module and a voting module.
+A Parity Substrate SRML baseline module for DockChain.
+The primary purpose is to work toward a core chain and module config, which includes a multi token module and a voting module.

 # Requires